 13.1 This method was validated through inter-laboratory studies.
-The CCAL Water Analysis Laboratory participates in the USGS Standard Reference Water QA program and the National Water Research Institute's (NWRI) Environment Canada Proficiency Testing (PT) Program.
+The CCAL Water Analysis Laboratory participates in the USGS Standard Reference Water QA program.

 14.0 Pollution Prevention

 - 14.1 The chemicals used in this method pose little threat to the environment when properly managed. - 14.2 All standards and reagents should be prepared in volumes consistent with laboratory use to minimize the volume of disposable waste. - 14.3 For further information on pollution prevention consult Less is better: Laboratory Chemical Management for Waste Reduction, available from the American Chemical Society's Department of Government Relations and Science Policy, 1155 16th Street NW, Washington D.C.
 20036, (202) 872-4477.